gnunoe/design-patterns/README.md

 * Program to interfaces, not implementations
 * Strive for loosely coupled designs between objects that interact
 * Classes should be open for extension but closed for modification
+* Dependecy inversion: Depend upon abstractions.
+Do not depend upon concrete classes.
+(High level components should not depend upon low level components: both should depend upon abstractions).
+The guidelines to follow this principle follows:
+    * No variable should hold a reference to a concrete class: if you use new, you will be holding a referece to a concrete class
+    * No class should derive from a concrete class: derive from an abtraction or an interface
+    * No method should override any implemented method of its base classes

 ## Dependencies
 * gtest: included as submodule